Discover Omnia

 Your modern intranet can be the foundation for smarter knowledge management—connecting people, leveraging shared expertise, and making official content easy to find and apply.

 Today, leading organizations use their intranet to help employees locate internal experts, contribute to communities of practice, and access governed content across departments and locations.
 The goal is clear: enable better decision-making, faster execution, and a lasting competitive edge.
+This is why many organizations are now formalizing their knowledge management strategy on the intranet—supported by scalable enterprise knowledge management tools.

 To learn more about this topic, welcome to join our popular webinar or download this guide for more hands-on examples.

-1. Make it Easy to Find and Contact Colleagues and Subject Matter Experts
+Knowledge Management Intranet #1: Make it Easy to Find and Contact Colleagues and Subject Matter Experts

 One of the most valuable functions of a modern intranet is intranet people search.
 When it’s easy to find the right colleague or expert, collaboration happens faster—and knowledge flows more freely.